A brief summary of governments revenues

 1. Examine the tax system’s impact on a typical family.

-A civil society group could examine the impact of tax system on typical families in different categories, for instance, single parent household, a multi-generational household.
+A civil society group could examine the impact of the tax systems on typical families in different categories, for instance, single-parent household, a multi-generational household.
 If medium income data are available for a range of years, the analysis could examine changes in the tax burdens of these typical households over time by applying the tax laws in effect for each of these years (Friedman and Shapiro, 2006).

 2. Examine the tax system’s impact on low-income households.

-An NGO could compare the impact of tax systems on households with lower incomes, such as half of the medium income or lower, with that of the impact on higher-income households.
-The analysis could highlight the income level at which households begin to pay the income tax, the so called “tax entry” point and where that point is relative to the poverty line (see, for example, Levitis and Johnson, 2006).
-Analysis could also address the burden imposed on low-income households by other taxes.
+An NGO could compare the impact of tax systems on households with lower incomes, such as half of the median income or lower, with that of the impact on higher-income households.
+The analysis could highlight the income level at which households begin to pay the income tax, the so-called “tax entry” point and where that point is relative to the poverty line (see, for example, Levitis and Johnson, 2006).
+The analysis could also address the burden imposed on low-income households by other taxes.
 Proposals to change tax policies are often prompted by the need to meet some policy goals.